Propose a Humanities Project for the 2021 Story+ Summer Research Program

 This embrace of situated knowledge does not require that Story+ projects adhere to certain topics, modes of work; or presentation practices; it does however, require a self-awareness about the choices any particular project makes from subject matter, to methodology, to communication with the public, to divisions of labor and supervisory authority.
 As such, we ask all potential and participating partners to consider how you might (no matter your topics or goals) acknowledge, address, or understand intertwining systems of oppression (ableism, racism, sexism, heterosexism, etc.) as you create your projects and, more importantly, your projects’ plans of student work.

 Project sponsors should plan to be accessible to their teams on at least a weekly basis and are expected to be regularly available to collaborate with their full team.
 The most successful and highly ranked of our projects are those with dedicated sponsors and clearly articulated goals.

 Please Note: We anticipate Story+ 2021 will again be a remote experience.
 Feeling a little stuck on how to translate or transform your project to online-only?
 Amanda Starling Gould is available to help all teams envision and enact collaborative remote research practices and methods.

 Please submit proposals via Qualtrics by December 4, 2020 at 5:00 p.m.

 The Qualtrics application form will ask for the following components:

 - Brief description of the overall project

 - Description of the specific project goal(s) and output(s) you hope to accomplish through Story+.
-Please include here a basic timeline, project milestones, expected outcome(s) and how/why this work is important to your research/your unit/your organization.
+Please include here a basic timeline (approximately May 13 to June 25), project milestones, expected outcome(s) and how/why this work is important to your research/your unit/your organization.